Discrete-time Brushless DC Motor current PI controller

-Simscape / Electrical / Power Systems / Control / BLDC Control
+Simscape / Electrical / Control / BLDC Control

 The BLDC Current Controller block uses this algorithm to control current in a DC brushless motor.

-The BLDC Current Controller produces the duty cycle for a Brushless DC Motor block by implementing proportional-integral (PI) current control using this equation.
+The BLDC Current Controller produces the duty cycle for a BLDC block by implementing proportional-integral (PI) current control using this equation.

 D is the duty cycle.